-Yes, that’s no computer generated background you see before you.
-That is indeed a highline stretching out across the horizon.
-Swiss alpinist Stephan Siegrist has just set a new record for the highest highline walk by an individual when just last week he completed his stunt on Kilimanjaro at the height of 5700 meters (18.700ft).
+Yes, that’s no computer-generated background you see before you.
+That is indeed a highline on Kilimanjaro stretching out across the horizon.
+Swiss alpinist Stephan Siegrist has just set a new record for the highest highline on Kilimanjaro walk by an individual.
+Just last week, he completed his stunt on Kilimanjaro at the height of 5700 meters (18.700ft).

-This surpasses the previous record held by Hungrarian Bence Kerekes, who completed a walk at a height of 5,322 meteres in India.
+This surpasses the previous record held by Hungarian Bence Kerekes, who completed a walk at a height of 5,322 metres in India.

 Siegriest is no stranger to these heights as the Mammut Pro athlete has already conquered highlines on the Matterhorn and Dufourspitze ranges.
-This time the 43 year old had to endure a gusting winds and Mother Nature.
-She must have recognized the occasion as there was a forecast of snow on Kilimanjaro, a rarity this time of the year.
+This time, the 43 year old had to endure gusting winds during his highline on Kilimanjaro walk as well as Mother Nature's impetuous whims.
+She must have recognized the occasion as there was a forecast of snow on Kilimanjaro, a rarity at this time of the year.

-The Swiss set up the 21-meter line between points on the Arrow Glacier Camp at a height of 150 meters off the ground.
-This is approximately half the length of the infamous Phillipe Petit’s Twin Tower’s “coup” walk, but took probably twice as long to complete as the altitude played a significant part in the crossing.
+The Swiss set up the 21-meter line between points on the Arrow Glacier Camp at a height of 150 meters off the ground during his highline on Kilimanjaro walk.
+This is approximately half the length of the infamous Phillipe Petit’s Twin Tower’s “coup” walk, but took probably twice as long to complete as the altitude played a significant part in the highline on Kilimanjaro crossing.

-Highlining is becoming more and more popular in high altitudes with the objective being a higher rigging each time.
+Highlining is becoming more and more popular in high altitudes, especially a highline on Kilimanjaro, with the objective being a higher rigging each time.
 It’s just a matter of time before a high profile TV network starts an entire channel dedicated to these wire daredevils.